great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 description: Learn what resources are avialable to help you resolve issues with GX Core.
 ---

 GX Core is open source software (OSS) and relies on an active user community for its continued success.
 Input from users like you help GX and the community build its collective knowledge and improve GX Core.
-Knowing how and where to seek support will help you get the answers you need to resolve issues quickly.
+Knowing how and where to seek support will help you get the answers you need to resolve issues.

 ## Try solving your issue first